algolia/npm-search/README.md

 If you want to include this index to your project please reach out to: [support@algolia.com](mailto:support@algolia.com).

+To be eligible your project must meet these requirements:

+- Publicly available: The project must be publicly usable and, if applicable, include documentation or instructions on how the community can use it.
+- Non-commercial: The project cannot be used to promote a product or service; it has to provide something of value to the community at no cost.
+Applications for non-commercial projects backed by commercial entities will be reviewed on a case-by-base basis.

 You can also use the code or the [public docker image](https://hub.docker.com/r/algolia/npm-search) to run your own (as of September 2021 it will create ~3M records x2).

 ### Schema